 Have you ever been in the position where you made out a cheque but later regretted it?
-Perhaps, after writing a cheque to a builder for payment for materials or work on your property, you start having serious doubts about the quality of the work or whether it will ever get finished.
+Perhaps, after paying by cheque for materials or work by a builder on your property, you start having serious doubts about the quality of the work or whether it will ever get finished.

 Whatever the reason, you might consider instructing your bank to cancel the cheque until these issues are sorted out.
-Be warned: the law says that, by giving someone a cheque as payment, the drawer of the cheque (i.e. your bank) is undertaking that it will be paid and therefore the person receiving the cheque (i.e. the payee) should be able to treat it as cash.
+Be warned: the law says that, in paying by cheque, the drawer of the cheque (i.e. your bank) is undertaking that it will be paid and therefore the person receiving the cheque (i.e. the payee) should be able to treat it as cash.
 In other words, cheques should always be honoured and the payee can seek recompense if they are not.

 The payee could issue proceedings against you for the cheque amount and make an application for ‘summary judgment’.
 This means the payee could ask the court to give judgment in their favour, without even giving you an opportunity to defend your action.
 Current case law states that this is to be routinely granted by the court unless there is a “good reason to the contrary.”

 A claim against you could consist of the following:

 - Interest from the date the cheque was presented for payment;

 - Any expenses incurred in enforcing the above.